euyangchai/DSproject/Referral-Propensity-Project/README.md

 #### Missing Values

-We noticed that a hefty 35% of records do not have information on age and gender but we cannot afford to drop these rows therefore we have to impute them.
+We noticed that a hefty 35% of records do not have information on `age` and `gender` but we cannot afford to drop these rows therefore we have to impute them.
-Age is imputed with the average age of the users from that preferred station.
+`Age` is imputed with the average age of the users from that preferred station.
-Besides, we also introduced a new class for gender *Undefined* to replace records with missing gender information.
+Besides, we also introduced a new class for `gender` *Undefined* to replace records with missing gender information.
-After imputing age and gender, we drop the remaining records with missing values as it is only ~2% of the dataset.
+After imputing `age` and `gender`, we drop the remaining records with missing values as it is only ~2% of the dataset.
 Despite dropping those records, we still have a balanced dataset for classification.

 #### Binning